Abandoned Call

 Nuisance Call

-An unwanted or an unwelcome call that troubles the recipient.
+An unwanted or unwelcome call that troubles the recipient.

 Outbound Dialing Campaign